 There are also options to sub-specialise, for example in paediatric pathology or neuropathology.

 As a pathologist, you'll oversee the management and running of a hospital medical laboratory and its staff.
 In many roles, you will also work alongside patients.
 In histopathology, you will be mostly lab-based.

 Although specific tasks vary according to your specialty, there are some responsibilities common to all specialities and you'll typically need to:

 - examine and talk to a range of patients, using diagnostic skills to determine what tests need to be carried out

 - support and advise clinical staff to help them choose the correct tests

-- work alongside healthcare scientists while they complete laboratory tests
+- work alongside biomedical scientists while they complete laboratory tests

 - educate colleagues in the use and limitations of each diagnostic investigation

 - provide advice and interpretation of test results and the appropriateness of further investigations